 Yes, but your deals will close more slowly as you wait for these backers to submit funds.
 You can also invite non-backers to deals but that will also slow down the closing.

 Not necessarily.
 First, you can only accept funding from 90 backers.
 Second, if enough backers opt out, there will be no prorating.

 Please do not encourage your backers to increase their backing amounts and expect to be prorated.
-It confuses the experience for all users and we may have to take it up with you in the ring.

 An investor account is a repository for funds.
 You can transfer funds from your bank to your investor account and use those funds to invest in startups and syndicates.

 You can also use the account to receive distributions when one of your investments has an exit.

 You create an account when you invest in a startup or fund a syndicate.

 There are no tax consequences.
 Your funds do not earn interest and are not considered an investment.